The historic Sydney and Melbourne buildings have a special place in the hearts of Canberrans.

 Soul Defender heating up Verity Lane, April 2019 Illumination of the Melbourne Building as part of Enlighten, 2019

-One of the first steps in the revitalisation of the Sydney and Melbourne buildings was the construction of new shared waste enclosures in each of the laneways.
-This initiative will reduce the large number of separate bins scattered on the Territory’s land into one central secure storage area.
+One of the first steps to help revitalise the Sydney and Melbourne buildings was constructing new shared waste enclosures in each of the laneways.
+This will reduce the large number of separate bins scattered on the Territory’s land into one central secure storage area.

-Presently, each of the building’s tenants enters into a service agreement with a commercial waste operator to collect their waste in the laneways.
-This means there are multiple commercial waste operators servicing more than 50 bins across each of the laneways.
+Previously, each of the building’s tenants had an individual service agreement with a commercial waste operator to collect their waste in the laneways.
+This led to multiple waste operators servicing more than 50 bins across each of the laneways.
 Removing bins from the laneways, other than those in the shared waste enclosures, will open up extra public space that could be used by community and businesses.

 If you would like to discuss or report a concern about the Sydney and Melbourne Buildings, please direct them as follows.